 At the spatial scale of this study, sex ratio appears to be biased towards males, which may be a result of the sampling design.
 Transect studies typically report male bias ratios compared to grid sampling and are sensitive to variations in habitat use between sexes (Drew et al. 2012).
 Female B. latro have been shown to have affinity to denser vegetation and are therefore less likely to be encountered on transects along existing paths (Drew et al. 2012).
 Furthermore, James (2008) suggested that female B. latro are more sedentary outside the breeding season, indicating that the males are wider ranging, increasing their chances of being encountered in surveys along pathways.

 All studied island populations of B. latro to date show males to be consistently larger than females (Drew et al. 2010, Anagnostou & Shubart 2014).
 Similarly, B. latro on Aldabra is sexually dimorphic, with males attaining larger sizes than females.
-The maximum size of the thoracic length of both male and female B. latro recorded on Aldabra is larger than other studied populations but the sexual dimorphism, based on the difference in thoracic length size between the largest individual of each sex (Drew et al. 2010), is considerably smaller ((Aldabra: male = 78 mm, female = 76 mm; Igurin, Marshall Islands: male = 74 mm, female = 52 mm; Guam, Mariana Islands: male = 76 mm, female = 47 mm; Niue: male = 53 mm, female = 36 mm; Lifou, New Caledonia: male = 76 mm, female = 46.5 mm; Vauvilliers, New Caledonia: male = 76.5 mm, female = 57.5 mm; Taiaro, French Polynesia: male = 66.5 mm, female = 60 mm (Chauvet & Kadiri-Jan 1999, Drew et al. 2010), Christmas Island: male = 72.5 mm, female = 50.3 mm (Anagnostou & Shubart 2014).
-The larger sizes of male and female B. latro recorded on Aldabra can be attributed to the non-harvesting of the population since larger individuals are usually taken during harvesting (Sato 2012).
+The maximum size of the thoracic length of both male and female B. latro recorded on Aldabra is larger than other studied populations.
+However, the sexual dimorphism of B. latro at Aldabra was supressed, with almost no difference in maximum thoracic lengths between males and females (Aldabra: male = 78 mm, female = 76 mm; Igurin, Marshall Islands: male = 74 mm, female = 52 mm; Guam, Mariana Islands: male = 76 mm, female = 47 mm; Niue: male = 53 mm, female = 36 mm; Lifou, New Caledonia: male = 76 mm, female = 46.5 mm; Vauvilliers, New Caledonia: male = 76.5 mm, female = 57.5 mm; Taiaro, French Polynesia: male = 66.5 mm, female = 60 mm (Chauvet & Kadiri-Jan 1999, Drew et al. 2010), Christmas Island: male = 72.5 mm, female = 50.3 mm (Anagnostou & Shubart 2014).

-Based on encounters with ovigerous females, the reproductive season of B. latro on Aldabra occurs between December and March, during the rainy season.
+Based on encounters with ovigerous females, the reproductive season of B. latro on Aldabra apparently occurs between December and March, during the rainy season for this region.
 This also corresponds with the period of highest peak of female pleonal expansion in November to December, which is related to gonad development (Fletcher et al. 1991, Sato & Yoseda 2009).
 This period coincides with the reproductive seasons observed in other B. latro populations in the southern hemisphere (e.g. Christmas Island, New Caledonia; Drew et al. 2010).
 Moreover, signs of synchrony with the lunar phase were found as most ovigerous females were encountered during surveys close to new moon.
 This synchrony is likely related to the timing of spawning or egg extrusion (Sato & Yoseda 2009).
 The few studies detailing mating behaviour in B. latro indicate that copulation is brief and not preceded by elaborate courtship (Schiller et al. 1991).
 The timing between mating and egg extrusion is unknown, but as female individuals do not possess a seminal receptacle, it is believed that egg extrusion occurs shortly after mating (Sato & Yoseda 2009, Drew et al. 2010).
 The length of time of egg maturation from egg extrusion to hatching is approximately 25–45 days with most of eggs maturing 27–29 days after extrusion (Schiller et al. 1991, Sato & Yoseda 2009).
-This means that if female B. latro extrude their eggs around the new moon phase, the majority of larvae hatched into the sea will correspond with the next new moon phase (Sato & Yoseda 2009). .
+This means that if female B. latro extrude their eggs around the new moon phase, the majority of larvae hatched into the sea will correspond with the next new moon phase (Sato & Yoseda 2009).
+Conservation efforts can therefore target exploited beaches within B. latro range during new moon to curb harvesting of this species when its occurrence is predictable and the species are vulnerable.